githubleadslide/leadslide_wordpress_plugin/README.md

 OR

-1. Create a Wordpress domain in [LeadSlide](http://leadslide.com/ "Leadslide AI Ebook Creator and Marketing Opt-in Email Funnels")
+1. Create a Wordpress domain in [LeadSlide](https://leadslide.com/ "Leadslide AI Ebook Creator and Marketing Opt-in Email Funnels")
 1. Upload the zip file via the 'Plugins' menu in WordPress
 1. Activate this plugin after installation completes

-If you encounter any issues during installation, please contact our support team at [email support link].
+If you encounter any issues during installation, please contact our support team at [https://leadslide.com/contact].

 == Frequently Asked Questions ==